 You’ve probably seen the WYSIWYG (wiz-ee-wig) acronym on the internet before but never paid too much attention.
 We need to go back to a time before Windows and its fancy folders and icons to tell you more about it.
 Before that, computers were nothing more than a black screen with white text, referred to as a command-line interface (CLI).

 It was boring, complicated, and once the only option that we had to execute commands on our PC.

 The same goes for web design.
 In the early years of the internet, web design involved a wall of complicated code that only the skilled programmer could understand - until the What You See Is What You Get (WYSIWYG) editor was invented, that is.
 Let’s dive in and learn about WYSIWYG and its advantages for modern website building.

 What Is WYSIWYG Exactly?

-With a WYSIWYG editor, how your design and content appears on the editing platform is exactly what it will look like in the final version.
+With a WYSIWYG editor, how your design and content appear on the editing platform is exactly what it will look like in the final version.

 What Are the Advantages of WYSIWYG Editing?

-Ease of use: Many WYSIWYG editors have a drag-and-drop interface where users can add (or remove) different components (i.e., text, images and videos) on a webpage without having any knowledge of web programming.
+Ease of use: Many WYSIWYG editors have a drag-and-drop interface where users can add or remove different components (i.e., text, images, and videos) on a webpage without having any knowledge of web programming.
 Being able to piece together parts of a website in such a way is intuitive and fits in with the brain’s natural way of organizing elements.

-- Flexibility: WYSIWYG design tools enable you to make small changes on the fly.
+Flexibility: WYSIWYG design tools enable you to make small changes on the fly.
 If an image is slightly out of position, you can fix this in a matter of a few simple clicks.
 Plus, you can easily keep your site more up-to-date this way.

 What Are the Biggest Drawbacks to WYSIWYG Editing?